mila-iqia/ddxplus/README.md

 ## Dataset documentation

 In what follows, we use the term *evidence* as a general term to refer to a symptom or an antecedent.
 The dataset contains the following files:
 - `release_evidences.json`: a JSON file describing all possible evidences considered in the dataset.
-- `release_conditions.json`: a JSON file describing the pathologies considered in the dataset.
+- `release_conditions.json`: a JSON file describing all pathologies considered in the dataset.
-- `release_train_patients.zip`: a CSV file containing the patients belonging to data subset intended to be used for training models.
+- `release_train_patients.zip`: a CSV file containing the patients of the training set.
-- `release_validate_patients.zip`: a CSV file containing the patients belonging to data subset intended to be used for validating models.
+- `release_validate_patients.zip`: a CSV file containing the patients of the validation set.
-- `release_test_patients.zip`: a CSV file containing the patients belonging to data subset intended to be used for testing models.
+- `release_test_patients.zip`: a CSV file containing the patients of the test set.

 ### Evidence description
 Each evidence in the `release_evidences.json` file is described using the following entries:

 - `name`: name of the evidence.
 - `code_question`: a code allowing to identify which evidences are related.
-Evidences having the same `code_question` form a group of related symptoms.
-The value of the `code_question` refers to the evidence that need to be simulated/activated for the other members of the group to be eventually simulated.
+Evidences having the same `code_question` form a group of related evidences.
+The value of the `code_question` refers to the evidence that needs to be simulated/activated for the other members of the group to be eventually simulated.
 - `question_fr`: the query, in French, associated to the evidence.
 - `question_en`: the query, in English, associated to the evidence.
 - `is_antecedent`: a flag indicating whether the evidence is an antecedent or a symptom.
 - `data_type`: the type of the evidence.
-We use "B" for binary, "C" for categorical, and "M" for multi-choice.
+We use ``B'' for binary, ``C'' for categorical, and ``M'' for multi-choice.
 - `default_value`: the default value of the evidence.
 If this value is used to characterize the evidence, then it is as if the evidence was not synthesized.
 - `possible-values`: the possible values for the evidence.
 Only valid for categorical and multi-choice evidences.
 - `value_meaning`: The meaning, in French and English, of each code that is part of the `possible-values` field.
 Only valid for categorical and multi-choice evidences.